NirmalyaBrahma/nbrahma/docs/PtoP/ptop.md

 $$

-If you’re worried about not knowing or forgotten linear algebra, don’t sweat it!
+If you’re worried about not knowing or forgotten linear algebra to solve such coupled systems, don’t sweat it!
 Instead of grinding through the math, here’s a visualization of the solution.

   <div style="flex: 1; text-align: center;">
     <img src="./coupled_pendula_constant_l.gif"